fenago/microservices/dockerize ML Python REST API/README.md

 <h4>Step 3</h4>
 Now Open the file `src/app/app.component.ts`

-and remove all the code and paster the folloing code
+and remove all the code and paste the following code
 ```
 import { Component } from '@angular/core';
 import { HttpClient } from '@angular/common/http';